What is Advair HFA?

 - if you are allergic to fluticasone propionate, salmeterol, or any of the ingredients in Advair HFA.
 See the end of this Patient Information for a complete list of ingredients in Advair HFA.

-What should I tell my healthcare provider before taking Advair HFA?
+What should I tell my healthcare provider before using Advair HFA?

 Before using Advair HFA, tell your healthcare provider about all of your medical conditions, including if you: